Dr Geraldine O’Hare from the Probation Board Northern Ireland (PBNI) talks to us about their Aspire project set up in 2017.

 Whilst the main criteria for inclusion in the initiative is to be a 16-30-year-old male either subject to statutory supervision or outside the criminal justice (non-statutory), there are other ones:

 The criteria are evidence-based.
-Based on research, PBNI identified characteristics that increases the likelihood of vulnerability to criminality and paramilitary influence.
+Based on research, PBNI identified characteristics which increase the likelihood of vulnerability to criminality and paramilitary influence.

 In addition to the personal criteria, there are some geographic criteria as well.
 Specifically, the initiatives mainly focussed on areas where paramilitary influence is most rampant.
 Such areas include: North and West Belfast, Derry/Londonderry, Larne Carrickfergus and others.
 It must be noted that the geographic criteria aren’t exhaustive and the Aspire team accepts referrals from across Northern Ireland.